 - The dividend yield of a company is a valuation metric.
 When compared against the peers, it allows you to determine the stock’s relative valuation versus its peers

 - Dividends allow you to determine its posture between growth and maturity

 Perhaps the main difference is that I use the dividend payout as an indicator, as well as a cash flow remuneration while you are attracted due to its cash flow payout.

-There are Dangers if you are Less Sophisticated in Dividend Investing
+The Potential Dangers if you are Less Sophisticated in Dividend Investing

 There can be a particular danger if you are enamored with the dividend component.